Live Aid: Wembley Stadium

-The transatlantic broadcast from Wembley suffered technical problems and failed during The Who's performance of their opening song "My Generation", immediately after Roger Daltrey sang "Why don't you all fade ..." (the last word "away" was cut off when a blown fuse caused the Wembley stage TV feed to temporarily fail).
+The transatlantic broadcast from Wembley suffered technical problems and failed during the Who's performance of their opening song "My Generation", immediately after Roger Daltrey sang "Why don't you all fade ..." (the last word "away" was cut off when a blown fuse caused the Wembley stage television feed temporarily to fail).
 The broadcast returned as the last verse of "Pinball Wizard" was played.
-John Entwistle's bass wouldn't work at the start, causing an awkward delay of over a minute before they could start playing.
-The band played with Kenney Jones on drums and it was their first performance since disbanding after a 1982 'farewell' tour.
+John Entwistle's bass would not work at the start, causing an awkward delay of more than a minute before they could start playing.
+The band played with Kenney Jones on drums, and it was their first performance since disbanding after a 1982 "farewell" tour.
 The Who's performance was described as "rough but right" by Rolling Stone, but they would not perform together again for another three years.
 At 32 minutes Elton John had the longest set on the day; his setlist included the first performance of "Don't Let the Sun Go Down on Me" with George Michael.

 While performing "Let It Be" near the end of the Wembley show, the microphone mounted to Paul McCartney's piano failed for the first two minutes of the song, making it difficult for television viewers and the stadium audience to hear him.
-During this performance, the TV audience were better off, audio-wise, than the stadium audience, as the TV sound was picked up from other microphones near McCartney.
-The stadium audience, who could obviously not hear the electronic sound feed from these mics, unless they had portable TV sets and radios, drowned out what little sound from McCartney could be heard during this part of his performance.
-As a result, organiser and performer Bob Geldof, accompanied by earlier performers David Bowie, Alison Moyet and Pete Townshend returned to the stage to sing with him and back him up (as did the stadium audience despite not being able to hear much), by which time McCartney's microphone had been repaired.
+During this performance, the television audience were better off, audio-wise, than the stadium audience, as the television sound was picked up from other microphones near McCartney.
+The stadium audience, who could obviously not hear the electronic sound feed from these mics unless they had portable television sets and radios, drowned out what little sound from McCartney could be heard during this part of his performance.
+As a result, organiser and performer Bob Geldof, accompanied by earlier performers David Bowie, Alison Moyet and Pete Townshend, returned to the stage to sing with him and back him up (as did the stadium audience despite not being able to hear much), by which time McCartney's microphone had been repaired.

 At the conclusion of the Wembley performances, Geldof was raised onto the shoulders of the Who's guitarist Pete Townshend and Paul McCartney.
-Geldof stated that he hadn't slept "in weeks" in the lead-up to the concert, and when asked what his plans were post-Live Aid, he told an interviewer, "I'm going to go home and sleep."
+Geldof stated that he had not slept "in weeks" in the lead-up to the concert, and when asked what his plans were post-Live Aid, he told an interviewer: "I'm going to go home and sleep."

 The Wembley speaker system was provided by Hill Pro Audio.
-It consisted primarily of the Hill J-Series Mixing Consoles, Hill M3 Speaker System powered by the Hill 3000 amplifiers.
+It consisted primarily of the Hill J-Series Mixing Consoles and Hill M3 Speaker System powered by the Hill 3000 amplifiers.
 In an interview with Studio Sound in December 1985, Malcolm Hill described the concept for the system in detail.